 - Project management ranks among the highest-paid careers, with well-experienced practitioners typically bringing home six-figure salaries.

 - Because it is radically goal-oriented and requires collaboration with people of diverse backgrounds, project management is among the most fulfilling and satisfying career paths.
-Success (or failure) of each project has a palpable impact not only on the company’s bottom line but also on its morale and culture.
+The success (or failure) of each project has a palpable impact not only on the company’s bottom line but also on its morale and culture.

 - Success in project management requires a range of diverse skills spanning technical, strategic, business management, and leadership competencies.
 Examples of project management skills include negotiation, team-building, and technical proficiency in tools such as Microsoft Project, Asana, PowerPoint, Slack, and Trello.